The Dutch banking sector is currently developing a new infrastructure for real-time payments (Instant Payments)

 Development in full swing

 Meanwhile Europe has also taken on the introduction of Instant Payments.
-The European Payments Council (EPC) has published the ‘SEPA Instant Credit Transfer Scheme Rulebook’ in November 2016.
-This Rulebook is considered the standard for processing all Instant Payments in Euro.
-The Dutch community will comply with this Rulebook to ensure that exchanging Instant Payment transactions from/to all SEPA countries in Europe will be possible.
+The European Payments Council (EPC) has published the ‘SEPA Instant Credit Transfer Scheme Rulebook’.
+With this standard Payment service providers in Europe are able to exchange Instant Payments since November 2017.
+Participation is optional; an overview of the participants is available on the EPC website.
+The Dutch community implements Instant Payments according to this standard to ensure that exchanging Instant Payment transactions from/to all SEPA countries in Europe will be possible.

 Faster, higher and more…